The Letters of Bess of Hardwick

 Humanities Research Institute (HRI), University of Sheffield

-Centre for Editing Lives and Letters (CELL), Queen Mary, University of London
+Centre for Editing Lives and Letters (CELL), University College London

 VARIENG Research Unit, University of Helsinki